Matt Reiswerg

 Matt Reiswerg (born July 3, 1980) is an American former soccer (football) player and coach.
-Currently, he is the Development Academy Coordinator for the United States Soccer Federation.
+Currently, he works for the United States Soccer Federation.
 He played soccer at Indiana University.
-He played professionally for the Cincinnati Riverhawks, and the Indiana Blast.
+He played professionally for the Cincinnati Riverhawks and the Indiana Blast.
 He won a silver medal with Team USA at the 2005 Maccabiah Games in Israel.

 Early life

-Reiswerg is a son of trial attorney Jacob Reiswerg and Susan Caras Reiswerg, a native of Indianapolis, Indiana, lived in Carmel, Indiana, and attended North Central High School.
+Reiswerg is a native of Indianapolis, Indiana, and attended North Central High School.
 His grandfather was Rube Reiswerg, a professional basketball player in the National Basketball League during the 1930s.

 Career

 College

-Reiswerg attended Indiana University (Psychology; '02), where he was a goalkeeper on the Hoosiers soccer team from 1999 to 2002.
+Reiswerg attended Indiana University (Psychology; 2002), where he was a goalkeeper on the Hoosiers soccer team from 1999 to 2002.
 He was a member of Indiana University's 1999 NCAA National Championship team, as well as a part of three IU squads that advanced to the College Cup Final Four.
 Additionally, the Hoosiers captured four Big Ten regular season titles, and two Big Ten Tournament championships during his playing career.
 Reiswerg was a 4-time Alpha Beta Academic Award honoree during his career.

 Professional

-In April 2003, Reiswerg signed a professional contract with the Cincinnati Riverhawks of the USL A-League, the second-highest professional league in the U.S., below MLS.
-Reiswerg appeared in 6 games that season for the Riverhawks, starting 5.
+In April 2003, Reiswerg signed a professional contract with the Cincinnati Riverhawks of the USL A-League.
+Reiswerg appeared in six games that season for the Riverhawks, starting five.
 He made his professional debut for Cincinnati on May 2, 2003, when he came on as a substitute in the Riverhawks' 3–0 victory over the Indiana Blast.
 In his first professional start, Reiswerg recorded 12 saves in a 3–0 shutout victory over the El Paso Patriots on May 10.
 For his efforts, Reiswerg was named to the USL A-League Team of the Week.
 Reiswerg won his second start against the Blast, 2–1, in his home city of Indianapolis, on May 16.
 Reiswerg also started the Riverhawks' 2nd round U.S. Open Cup match against the Minnesota Thunder, a 2–1 overtime defeat.